dkoepke/dkoepke.github.io/_posts/2016-04-20-secret-lives-cpp-objects.md

 }
 ```

+When we dismissed `std::shared_ptr<CPU>` as the type for `Memory`'s `m_cpu`, it was both because this introduced a circular reference and because the semantics--the idea that `Memory` owns the `CPU`--was wrong.
+We can fix both (and also obviate our original motiviation for considering shared pointers) by observing that we can simply pass the `CPU` to the methods that need it.
+This makes tight coupling harder on us and avoids dire programmer errors.

-There are perhaps only a handful of methods of `Memory` that need the `CPU`.
-It is best to just pass them as needed.
-Since these methods assume that the CPU exists (is not null, is valid), we also use a non-nullable reference instead of a pointer:
+Moreover, since these methods assume that the CPU exists (is not null, is valid), we can also use a non-nullable reference instead of a pointer:

 ```cpp
 void Memory::page_fault(CPU& cpu)